AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

 ✅ Strategies:

-                Pre-crop and clean scans to reduce noise.
+                🔹Pre-crop and clean scans to reduce noise.

-                Use lower DPI where acceptable.
+                🔹Use lower DPI where acceptable.

-                Allocate additional CPU cores to the backend container.
+                🔹Allocate additional CPU cores to the backend container.

 ⚙️ 6.5 Integration FAQs ⚙️⚙️⚙️⚙️⚙️⚙️⚙️⚙️⚙️⚙️⚙️
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------